Person in plaid pajamas and surgical mask researching symptoms on a laptop at home, reflecting cyberchondria behaviorPin it

 The following are some commonly searched symptoms and their most likely causes:

-- Headaches – The reality of a headache, or even chronic headaches, is not that it is a brain tumor.
-More likely it is a tension headache, a migraine or even sinus pain.
-If a headache persists for several days without relief, becomes so bad that it is unbearable or is accompanied by vision problems, don’t try and self-diagnose -get yourself to a doctor.
+• Headaches – The reality of a headache, or even chronic headaches, is not that it is a brain tumor.
+More likely it is a tension headache, a migraine, or even sinus pressure.
+If a headache persists for several days without relief, becomes so bad that it is unbearable or is accompanied by vision problems, don’t try and self-diagnose – get yourself to a doctor.

-- Cough – Most likely this is due to an allergy, cold, postnasal drip or acid reflux and not lung cancer.
+• Cough – Most likely this is due to an allergy, cold, postnasal drip, or acid reflux and not lung cancer.
+In recent years, people have become more aware that persistent coughs can have many possible causes, so it’s understandable that they may worry.
 Staying hydrated helps, as does taking various over-the-counter cough syrups and allergy medications.
-Coughing up blood is another story, and a doctor’s evaluation is needed as soon as possible.
+Coughing up blood or having a cough that lasts several weeks should be evaluated by a doctor.

 The Internet can be a great tool.
 Many people have been helped by looking up symptoms or diseases and even using it to reach out to others, but self-diagnosis can be dangerous.
-If you or one of your clients experience symptoms you think may be a sign of something serious – make an appointment to see the doctor, someone who can make an accurate diagnosis – and don’t ever try to diagnose your client’s symptoms.
+Today’s online information — including AI-driven symptom checkers — can be helpful, but it can also be inaccurate or overwhelming.
+If you or one of your clients experience symptoms you think may be a sign of something serious, make an appointment to see a qualified healthcare provider who can make an accurate diagnosis.
+And as always, don’t ever try to diagnose your client’s symptoms — stay within your scope of practice.

 Earn continuing education credit for this article contained in our Health Maintenance – Mind & Body series.
 Click here to enroll.